 1. National Institute for Health and Care Excellence (2018).
 Post-traumatic stress disorder (NICE guideline NG116).
 Evidence-based guidance on recognising, assessing, and treating PTSD in children, young people, and adults.

 2. Anna Freud National Centre for Children and Families.
 Schools and Colleges Resources.
-Practical resources and training for education professionals on supporting pupil mental health.
+Practical resources and training for education professionals on supporting learner mental health.

 3. YoungMinds.
 Professional Resources for Schools.
 Guides, toolkits, and training materials for teachers working with children affected by trauma and mental health difficulties.

 4. Department for Education (2018).
 Mental Health and Behaviour in Schools.
-Departmental advice for school staff on identifying and supporting pupils whose behaviour may reflect underlying mental health difficulties.
+Departmental advice for school staff on identifying and supporting learners whose behaviour may reflect underlying mental health difficulties.

 5. van der Kolk, B. A. (2014).
 The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.
 Viking.
 A foundational text on how trauma affects the body and brain, with implications for therapeutic and educational practice.